 Outside Director Etsuko Nagashima has specialist viewpoint and wide range of insight relating to finance and accounting as a Certified Public Accountant.
 We expect her to provide appropriate opinions and valuable advice from an objective standpoint by using such knowledge.
-She has served as a member of the Appointment and Remuneration Committee.
+She has served as a member of the Appointment and Remuneration Committee and tax accountant as well as her wide-ranging insight into finance, accounting and management for auditing our Company.